aws/aws-encryption-sdk-python/examples/README.md

 ## Legacy

-These are any examples that were already defined before we started revamping our examples.
+This section includes older examples, including examples of using master keys and master key providers in Java and Python.
-We are keeping them around for anyone who needs them as reference material, but we recommend looking at the newer examples that should provide a clearer picture of how to use this library.
+You can use them as a reference, but we recommend looking at the newer examples but we recommend looking at the newer examples, which explain the preferred ways of using this library.
 You can find these examples in [`examples/src/legacy`](./src/legacy).

 # Writing Examples

-If you want to write a new example, that's awesome!
+If you want to contribute a new example, that's awesome!
-There are a couple things you need to keep in mind, though.
 To make sure that your example is tested in our CI, please make sure that it meets the following requirements: